valentjn/vscode-ltex/pages/docs/settings.md

   Array where each entry has the following type:

   - Scalar of type `string`
+- `"nl-BE"`: List of additional `nl-BE` (Dutch (Belgium)) rules that should be disabled (if enabled by default by LanguageTool).

+  Array where each entry has the following type:

+  - Scalar of type `string`
 - `"pl-PL"`: List of additional `pl-PL` (Polish) rules that should be disabled (if enabled by default by LanguageTool).

   Array where each entry has the following type: